jjdavis-dev/distance-conversion/README.md

 by default.

 ### how to convert
-Simply enter the number of miles either by typing it the form provided or selecting it from the up/down arrows to the right of the number field.
+Simply enter the number of miles either by typing it in the form provided or selecting it from the up/down arrows to the right of the number field.